sdcondon/FlUnit/docs/extended-usage-guidance.md

 ### On the Reduced Responsibility of Assertion Libraries

-Note how, by allowing for individual named assertions as part of the test model and explicit test results for them, we remove some of the responsibility adopted by the richer assertion libraries out there (e.g. custom error messages as part of assertions if used to just describe the failed assertion, Shouldly's awesome PDB-reading stuff thats unfortunately limited to Full PDBs..).
+Note how, by allowing for individual named assertions as part of the test model and explicit test results for them, we remove some of the responsibility adopted by the richer assertion libraries out there (e.g. custom error messages as part of assertions if used to just describe the failed assertion, Shouldly's awesome PDB-reading stuff).

 I view this as a positive - because being able to see at a glance what I'm asserting without that assertion failing is a powerful thing.
 Others may disagree..